 What is ammonia?

-What to do if the ammonia level is wrong?
+What do I do if the ammonia level is wrong?

-- Use the 1 ml pipette provided to measure 1 ml of water to be tested into the test tube.
+- Take a 5 ml sample of water into the test tube.

 Payment & Security